philippe-gregoire/SmartLampLabs/Lab2_SmartLampVisualize.md

 ## Introduction
 In this lab, we will use two different techniques to visualize the IoT sensor data collected on the Watson IoT platform.

-We will first use the real-time insights dashboard provided by the platform, and then use an external application
+We will first use the real-time insights dashboard provided by the platform, and then use an external application, in this case Node-RED running as a Cloud Foundry application on the IBM Cloud.

+### Prerequisite
+This lab assumes that the RaspiLamp types, schemas and devices of Lab 1 have been setup.

 # 1. Creating a dashboard on Watson IoT Platform
 We will now create a graphical interface to plot the data of the various sensors of the lamp.